15a ncac 02d .1109 112(j) CASE‑BY‑CASE MAXIMUM ACHIEVABLE CONTROL TECHNOLOGY

 (E) are a combination of Parts (A) through (D) of this definition.

-(3) "EPA" means the United States Environmental Protection Agency or the Administrator of U.S. Environmental Protection Agency.
+(3) "EPA" means the United States Environmental Protection Agency or its Administrator.

-(4) "Hazardous air pollutant" means any pollutant listed under Section 112(b) of the federal Clean Air Act.
+(4) "Hazardous air pollutant" means any pollutant listed pursuant to Section 112(b) of the federal Clean Air Act.

 (5) "MACT" means maximum achievable control technology.